-Chapter 1 offers a critique of current definitions of asymmetry and a typology of asymmetric strategies based on Herfried Münkler's Der Wandel des Krieges.
-[6] Chapter 2 presents a model of modern conflicts, on the basis of 'canonical' works.
+Chapter 1 offers a critique of current definitions of asymmetry and a typology of asymmetric strategies based on Herfried Münkler's Der Wandel des Krieges.6 Chapter 2 presents a model of modern conflicts, on the basis of 'canonical' works.
 Finally, chapter 3 shows how this typology can provide a better understanding of modern conflicts, as well as its limits.
+This essay is an analysis and does not strive to define a policy.
+It will therefore not offer specific recommendations.